 An increase in total land valuations received from the VG does not increase Council's total permissible annual income; it simply redistributes the rate burden between individual properties based on that property's land value change in comparison to others.

-More information about land valuations and their use by councils is available from the Property NSW website at http://www.valuergeneral.nsw.gov.au/council_rates.
+More information about land valuations and their use by councils is available from the Property NSW website at .

-Total Permissible Revenue - Rate Pegging and Special Rate Variation

-The rate peg is a percentage determined by the Independent Pricing and Regulatory Tribunal (IPART) each year that limits the maximum general rate income NSW Councils can collect above the rate income it collected in the previous year.
+Total Permissible Revenue - Rate Pegging and Special Rate Variation The rate peg is a percentage determined by the Independent Pricing and Regulatory Tribunal (IPART) each year that limits the maximum general rate income NSW Councils can collect above the rate income it collected in the previous year.
 The rate pegging limit for 2021-22 determined by IPART is 2.0%

 General income comprises income from ordinary land rates and special rates (Council is not levying any special rates at this current time).
-It does not include income derived from fees or charges for water, sewer, waste management, stormwater, on-site sewage management fees etc.
+It Document Set ID: 140860 Version: 21, Version Date: 20/04/2021 does not include income derived from fees or charges for water, sewer, waste management, stormwater, on-site sewage management fees etc.